shadow7692/5-HT/content/docs/mantras.md

 <n2>Visualisation</n2>
 ### Goals

 Visualise having already achieved your long-term goals.
-Divide them into long-term long-term goals and short-term long-term goals, ideally 12 months ahead.
+Divide them into long-term goals and short-term goals, ideally 12 months ahead.

 **Long-term goals:**
-1. Eye surgeon, businessman and lover.
+1. Eye surgeon, businessman, mentor and lover.
-2. A loyal brotherhood, a devoted partner, great relationship with parents, female friends for emotional conversation, and a large diverse network of skilled individuals.
+2. A loyal brotherhood, a devoted partner, a great relationship with my parents, emotionally intelligent female friends, and a large diverse network of skilled individuals.
 3. Minimal ultramodern house and apartment with a beautiful view, and a few supercars.
 Looking fly.

 **Short-term goals:**
 1. Achieve 80% in FFP exams.
 3. Network with academic ophthalmologists.
 2. Attain research and publications in the field of ophthalmology.
 4. Build an aesthetic body.